 New Orleans is an excellent city for other haunted adventures, featuring some of the most beautifully maintained and oldest gothic-style cemeteries in the United States as well as a number of other locations known to host ghostly visitors.

-Legend has it that when a suspicious hotel guest attacked Miss Foley, she struck him over the head with a candlestick and killed him, but fearful that she would be imprisoned for murder, Ms. Foley hid the body.
-On her deathbed, Miss Foley confided about the murder but never revealed the location of the body, and during a renovation in 1987, human remains were indeed found in the wall.
+Legend has it that when a suspicious hotel guest attacked Miss Foley, she struck him over the head with a candlestick and killed him.
+Fearful that she would be imprisoned for murder, Ms. Foley hid the body.
+On her deathbed, Miss Foley confided about the murder but never revealed the location of the body—during a renovation in 1987, human remains were found in the wall.

 The murdered attacker and Miss Foley have both been seen as apparitions in this haunted hotel, so if you plan to stay in one of the 19 rooms available at this quaint bed and breakfast, don’t be surprised if you wake to a shadowy image of Miss Foley crying in the corner of your room.

 On a gorgeous stretch of sugary sand in St. Petersburg lies an iconic pink palace.
 Built in 1928 by developer Thomas Rowe, the hotel quickly became a playground for the rich and famous and remains so to this day.